CatChenal/DU-event-transcript-demo/resources/EventManagement/templates/transcript_header.md

 <article>
 <!-- Part of app that retrieves and processes the auto-generated captions of a YouTube video;
-     (Any transcript text pre-existing the app is preserved.)
+     (Any transcript text pre-existing the use of this app is preserved.)
 -->

 {% markdown %}